slicetext/HiddenDE/README.md

 bindsym $mod+p exec ~/eww/target/release/eww open --toggle dash
 ```

+### Configuring
+You can edit the config.txt file to change your HiddenDE experience.
+It clearly explains how to change itself.

 ### What makes HiddenDE Special
 HiddenDE is based on the idea of a desktop where everything is hidden when not needed.
 HiddenDE displays no panel, dock, or dash unless opened with a keybind.